Another Valuable Tool in My Caregiver’s Toolbox

 I should add that I recognized long ago that my active involvement with Kate’s care is not something that not all caregivers appreciate.
 It means they are under my watchful eye, and I often have suggestions regarding her care.
 I have learned that most husbands in my position leave quickly when the caregiver arrives and return just in time for her to leave.
 In my case, I assist each caregiver with the process of getting Kate dressed, out of bed with a lift, and getting her something to eat before I leave for lunch.
 I am rarely gone for more than three hours of an 8-hour shift.

-as we begin the new year, I feel optimistic that we will find someone else to fill in on Tuesday and Thursday.
+As we begin the new year, I feel optimistic that we will find someone else to fill in on Tuesday and Thursday.
 That means I will have four caregivers to cover all seven days of the week instead of the three I had before; however, that should be a piece of cake after the events of the past two months with almost forty different caregivers.
 Things are looking up.

 Thirty-four Years of Caregiving